PLMir/shiny_power/README.md

 # shiny_power
 A simple RShiny app to help thinking about statistical power.

-The app is hosted here: https://pmirabile.shinyapps.io/statistical_power/.
+The app is hosted at https://pmirabile.shinyapps.io/statistical_power/.